How To Remove an Image From Google Search Results

 How Do I Remove Images From Google That I Haven’t Posted?

-Removing pictures and personal info from third-party websites and Google image results is much harder than deleting photos you posted yourself.
+Removing pictures from third-party sites and Google images is much harder than deleting photos you posted yourself.

-While getting negative images removed from Google or another site can be tricky, there’s still a chance your efforts could pay off.
+While removing negative images from Google or another site can be tricky, there’s always a chance your efforts will pay off.

-For instance, if the person who posted the image is a friend, relative or coworker, a simple phone call or email may be all that’s needed to get it off the web.
-And a polite, persuasive removal request to the right site owner is sometimes all it takes to remove an embarrassing image and repair your Google search results.
+For instance, if the person who posted the image is a friend, relative or coworker, a phone call or email may be all that’s needed to delete it.
+And sometimes a polite removal request is all it takes to remove an embarrassing image and repair your Google search results.

-Unfortunately, if you’re trying to delete images on the web, you’ll likely hit a snag somewhere in the process.
-And when a site has stolen or used your images without permission, that snag can turn into a major obstacle, requiring a more forceful approach.
+But chances are good that you’ll hit a snag somewhere in the process.
+And when a site steals or uses your images without permission, removal can become a major debacle, requiring a more forceful approach.

 Requesting a Search Results Change From Google

-When looking for how to remove an image from Google, sometimes the search engine itself is your best bet for eliminating pictures from search results.
+When looking to remove an image from Google, sometimes asking the search engine directly is your best option.

-While this isn’t the same thing as deleting a picture from a particular site or wiping it off the internet, it will help to reduce its exposure and minimize its impact on your online reputation.
+While not the same as deleting a picture from a site or wiping it off the internet, it can help reduce its exposure and minimize its impact on your reputation.

-According to Google, images that may be eligible for search result removal will likely:
+Images that Google deems eligible for search result removal will likely:

 - Contain sensitive medical, financial, or national ID info